 The National Leadership Program is ideal for people who want to gain media, policy, communications and development skills and contacts while making a positive difference for people with disabilities.
 We are looking for creative, results-driven individuals who want to achieve breakthrough results while getting hands-on experience.
 The fellowship is for college and graduate students, as well as for people transitioning into the workforce for the first time or back into the workforce after a break.

 The National Leadership Program has three cohorts of Fellows – in the fall, spring and summer – for a total of at least 24 Fellows.
 The 2017 Summer Fellowship dates are June 5 – August 11, 2017.
-There are rolling admissions for each cohort.
-Spring 2017 Fellowship applications are still being accepted.
+The deadline for Summer 2017 Fellows now has passed.
+We are accepting applications for Fall 2017, which allows for flexible dates between August 14, 2017 and December 29, 2017 for a minimum of nine weeks.

 Our National Leadership Program enables young leaders to gain critical skills, contacts and experiences necessary to be accepted into graduate school or go directly into careers in public policy, media or advocacy.
 This program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development, networking opportunities, assistive technology and personal care support.
 People with and without disabilities are encouraged to apply but applicants must have a strong commitment to fighting stigmas and advancing opportunities for people with disabilities.